An Odd Presentation of Larval Infection: A Cardiac Mass due to Infection with Ascaridida

 The patient underwent the surgery with median sternotomy approach.
 Following the cardiopulmonary bypass, cardioplegia and RA opening, we noted a large ASD secundum with normal drainage of pulmonary veins with incidental finding of an unusual mass on septal leaflet of the tricuspid valve in ventricular surface with the invasion to the myocardium.
 It was a well-defined mass with creamy to white colour that looked like lipoma or fibroma with much firmer texture.
 The size of the mass was about 7 to 8 millimeters and there was also a smaller satellite nodule near the mass with the same characteristics (

-Fig 2).
+Figure 2).
 Regarding the possibility of the cardiac tumors and its probable progression by considering the patient’s age, we decided to resect the mass totally and send it for further investigations.
-Finally ASD closure and pulmonary valve repair was done with bovine pericardial patch and the mass was resected completely and septal tricuspid valve was also repaired ( Fig 2).
+Finally ASD closure and pulmonary valve repair was done with bovine pericardial patch and the mass was resected completely and septal tricuspid valve was also repaired ( Figure 2).
 The post-operative echocardiography was acceptable without any residual lesions.
-The histopathological findings for resected mass revealed a necrotic material, eosinophilis infiltration and larval elements that were surrounded by the muscle cells which were in favor of ascaridida infection ( Fig 3).
+The histopathological findings for resected mass revealed a necrotic material, eosinophilis infiltration and larval elements that were surrounded by the muscle cells which were in favor of ascaridida infection ( Figure 3).
 The diagnosis was double-checked and confirmed by department of parasitology of Tehran University of Medical Sciences, Tehran, Iran.
 Due to the direct pathology examination of the patient’s cardiac specimen, the definite diagnosis of infection caused by ascaridida was achieved.
 The post-operation blood work-up was normal and ophthalmological examinations did not reveal any ocular changes.
 The patient was referred to infectious disease clinic for medical treatment if necessary.
 At 12-month follow-up, the general state of the patient was good and echocardiographic findings demonstrated successful surgical outcome.
 For more exact determination of the larvae and by knowing its order, the titre of antibody (IgM and IgG) against Toxocariasis (ELISA method) was examined but the result was not conclusive.
 The remaining specimen was sent for PCR to determine the exact type of the larvae by DNA sequencing but unfortunately the amount of the remaining specimen was not enough and satisfying.

 Figure 2.
 Macroscopic view of cardiac mass on septal leaflet of tricuspid valve and ASD closure and mass resection after the surgery